Converting Easytrieve Logic: Creating the Program Structure

 END IF;

-$CMerge and $CMergeOut are two Jazz fields defining the result of a
+$CMerge and $CMergeOut are two Jazz fields

-merge comparison. $CMerge compares FILE1 and FILE2, $CMergeOut compares FILEOUT and
+defining the result of a merge comparison. $CMerge compares FILE1 and FILE2, $CMergeOut compares FILEOUT and FILE2.
+0 means that the two

-that the key of the first file (FILE1.KEY1A) is higher than the key
+files are equal, positive values mean that the key of the first file (FILE1.KEY1A) is higher than the key of the second file (FILE2.KEY1B), and negative values mean the

 reverse.
 Updated FILEOUT records, including new records where